Aed-1/Aed-1/README.md

 ## Hi there 👋
 Im Aed, a python programmer who likes to work on things from time to time

-Recently i have been dipping into other languages like javascript and typescript, in the future i also hope to try learn languages like kotlin, java and C
+Recently i have been dipping into other languages like javascript and typescript, in the future i also hope to try learn more languages like C

 ![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=Aed-1&theme=radical)